aerojasm/aerojasm/README.md

 Hi, my name is Andrés.
 I am a BSc in Economics, looking for a career in Data Analytics 📊

-What other interests do I have?
-Music 🎹 Sports 🏋🏻 Writing ✍🏼

 From Lima, Peru 🇵🇪

 You can contact me on [LinkedIn](https://www.linkedin.com/in/aerojasm/) or [Twitter](https://twitter.com/ae_rojasm)